-The license agreements we use typically have terms of three to five years.
+The license agreements we entered into typically have terms of three to five years.
 For the license agreements which grant exclusive operation rights in specific jurisdictions to third party licensees, we are typically required to provide technological support to fix any game-related bugs as well as updates or expansion packs for the licensed games.
 Licensees pay us upfront licensing fees and royalties based on the revenue generated from their operation of the licensed games.
 We typically receive royalties at certain percentage of the total revenue generated on a monthly basis, less financial charges, taxes, charge-backs, if any.
 For jointly-operated games, our co-operators are usually responsible for user acquisition, while we are usually responsible for technical support, game updates, game operation, customer support and server hosting.
 For a particular jointly-operated game, either we or our co-operator would be responsible for payment collection.
 Depending on the responsibilities of the parties, we usually obtain royalties in the amount between 50% to 70% of the revenue generated through this arrangement.
 These license fees and royalties and shared revenue accounted for 1.5%, 3.1% and 4.9% of our total revenue for the years ended 31 December 2011 and 2012 and the five months ended 31 May 2013, respectively.
+As at 31 May 2013, we licensed three games to Independent Third Parties.
+The license agreements with respect to these games were entered into in April 2010, December 2010 and April 2011, respectively, and have terms of five, three and four years, respectively.
+Only the license agreement we entered into in December 2012 is subject to automatic one-year renewal.
+We currently do not expect to terminate this agreement.
 Going forward, as we continue to focus on operating our in-house developed mobile games, we do not expect to devote substantial resources to expand our licensed game segment.
-However, we may continue to license games to [●] on a case-by-case basis.
+Currently, we believe the revenue generated from games we licensed to Independent Third Parties will be insignificant in terms of revenue going forward.
+While our Group has not been in discussion with any new potential third-party licensees for the licensed games currently, favourable terms and conditions may arise in the future in the market.
+Accordingly, our Group does not intend to exclude the possibility of entering new license agreements for the benefits of all shareholders.